2018ik/2018ik.github.io/_wiki/fullness.markdown

 ## Background

-The fullness of the Godhead refers to the expression of the riches of the Godhead, that is the complete God of the Father, Son and Spirit.
+**Fullness** is the expression which comes from the completeness of riches.
+One one hand, Christ is unsearchably rich (Eph.
+3:8), on the other hand, these riches must be made manifest by man.
+Within the first God-man, Christ Jesus, dwelt the fullness of the Godhead bodily (Col. 2:9); thus, He expressed the riches of the Godhead, the complete God, the Father, Son and Spirit.
+Likewise, for the Body of Christ to be the  fullness of the One who fills indicates that the Body is the expression of Christ.

-Christ is the intrinsic constituent of the Body of Christ, and is also the embodiment of the processed Triune God (Col. 2:9) with His unsearchable riches (Eph.
-3:8).
-The fullness in Colossians 2:9 refers not to the riches of God but to the expression of the riches of God.
-Expressing the riches implies the content, therefore Christ contains both the riches of the Godhead as well as its expression.
+Likewise, the riches of Christ are like the food produced in America; they are not for exhibition but for eating.
+When Americans eat the food, they riches are digested and assimilated, and become part of their being.
+Thus, the riches are expressed as the fullness through the American people.

 ## Significance